avg-ossystems/updatehub-docs/getting-started/configure-local-conf.md

 The two variables below you learn how to create in the [DASHBOARD section](../dashboard/access-key.md)
 >`UPDATEHUB_ACCESS_ID = "your-email@gmail.com-8bc21121049af..."`
 >`UPDATEHUB_ACCESS_SECRET = "9b1fcee96795fa5dea5cd04cb1d2..."`

+In order to set an update interval for the device it is important to change the `UPDATEHUB_POLLING_INTERVAL` variable and at this time for testing purposes we will use a 1 minute interval so we will see the results quickly.

+>`UPDATEHUB_POLLING_INTERVAL = "1m"`

 And finally you need inform the `local.conf` file the product UID that you can see [here](../integration/create-a-product.md)
 >`UPDATEHUB_PRODUCT_UID = "db1b4f82911468d800569d33d55d5162557..."`